wally-mac/RIM/docs/Documentation/Step3_Mapping/Step3b_newDCE.md

 ## Create new DCE

-Run this script to create an additional data capture event.
+Run the Step3b_newDCE.py script to create an additional data capture event.

 Examples for which you might want to create a 2nd, 3rd, etc DCE:
 - to map a different snapshot in time at the same site (e.g. using imagery with a different date)